sectionOne-bg

 HER2

-HER2 is a proto-oncogene that is involved in signaling pathways, which leads to cell growth and differentiation.18
+HER2 is a proto-oncogene that is involved in signaling pathways, which leads to cell growth and differentiation.25

-• Studies have shown HER2 is present in several cancers, including colorectal, ovarian, prostate, lung, gastric, and gastroesophageal tumors18
+• Studies have shown HER2 is present in several cancers, including colorectal, ovarian, prostate, and lung tumors25

 • When HER2 is overexpressed and/or amplified, it can lead to uncontrolled cell growth and tumorigenesis13:

-• However, the mechanisms that lead to gene amplification remain largely unknown33
+• However, the mechanisms that lead to gene amplification remain largely unknown35

 HER2 positivity has been reported in 22% of advanced G/GEJ cancers.13

-Detection of HER2 may be done with IHC, ISH methods and NGS, and is generally more associated with the intestinal type.4,13,18*
+Detection of HER2 may be done with IHC, NGS, and ISH methods.4,5

-• Guidelines recommend starting with IHC and following with ISH methods only when expression is 2+ (equivocal)4
+• Guidelines recommend starting with IHC; followed by ISH methods only when IHC expression is 2+ (equivocal)4,5

-• ISH methods include fluorescent in situ hybridization (FISH), silver in situ hybridization (SISH), chromogenic in situ hybridization (CISH), dual-color dual-hapten in situ hybridization (DDISH)4,18
+• ISH methods include fluorescent in situ hybridization (FISH), silver in situ hybridization (SISH), chromogenic in situ hybridization (CISH), and dual-color dual-hapten in situ hybridization (DDISH)25

-• Positive (3+) or negative (0 or 1+) IHC results do not require further testing via ISH4
+• Positive (3+) or negative (0 or 1+) IHC results do not require further testing via ISH4,5

 MSI